vixilestudios/blog/_posts/2025-10-18-beatascend-is-alive.md

 And who knows, _Doom_ or _BeatAscend_ might even be recreated in BeatAscend itself.

-When we add scripting capabilities to BeatAscend Tracks there will be **BeatAscend-tailored Tweening capabilities**.
+When we add scripting capabilities to BeatAscend Tracks, there will be **BeatAscend-tailored Tweening capabilities**.
 We might possibly implement tutorials, but you can definitely expect **OSTs** and **official trackmaps**.

 The **BeatAscend Trackmap API** will let you modify what happens in your track, like FX once you cross a certain point, or a sound plays once you press a certain key.